GREETERS & MODERATORS PREP PAGE

-1. Alert Sine Whatever as soon as you realize you might have a problem.
+1. Alert BuffyB as soon as you realize you might have a problem.
 She may need a moment to respond to your request, so don’t wait until it’s already a disaster to contact her.

 2. Be specific but kind in your instructions to the disruptive person.
 For example, “I understand you’re having difficulty, but your chat is disrupting the session.
 Please look at my Instant Message so we can help you resolve the problem.”